seattlehomebrew/seattlehomebrew.github.io/_posts/2016-06-19-german-hefeweizen.md

 ### Results

-**Although easy to make, this brew is very disappointing.** It doesn&#8217;t have much banana or clove flavor and still tastes overly yeasty.
-It&#8217;s just not at all what I was trying for.
+**Although easy to make, this brew is very disappointing.** It doesn't have much banana or clove flavor and still tastes overly yeasty.
+It's just not at all what I was trying for.

 ##### Overview